TedHusted/awake/awake.md/awake.md

 She puts her hands on her hips and wags her head in a mocking gesture.

+Leto: If you want to talk pay grades, the athletes have a six-slot range.
+The highest grade tops high counsel membership.

+Celeste: The League sure does love it’s sports.

 Leaning forward, Leo forms a right angle with one hand: New Learning.

 Leto: On the down low, my parental says the Terran synthetic agents are awakening.
 The next logical step would be for us to go public.